abhin4v/abhin4v.github.io/drafts/fast-sudoku-solver-in-haskell-2.md

 ```
 </small>

-Though we can extend this to "Quadruplets" scenario and further, such scenarios rarely occur in a 9x9 Sudoku puzzle.
+Though we can extend this to _Quadruplets_ scenario and further, such scenarios rarely occur in a 9x9 Sudoku puzzle.
 So rarely they occur that trying to find them will end up to be more computationally expensive than the benefit we get in solution time speedup by finding them.

 Now that we have discovered these new strategies to prune cells, let's implement them in Haskell.